-If you are applying to get the tree removed, the arborist will most likely do a Safe Useful Life Expectancy report (SULE report) to gauge the trees amenity value and the potential downside to its removal.
+If you are applying to get the tree removed, the arborist will most likely do a Safe Useful Life Expectancy report (SULE report) to gauge the tree’s amenity value and the potential downside to its removal.

 Arborist report for development application

-These reports are generally no different to the above regular arborist report.
+These reports are generally no different from the above regular arborist report.
 Depending on the application, your tree might be staying and you just need a report on how the development is going to impact the tree.

-In other cases you might be looking to remove the tree(s) as part of the application.
+In other cases, you might be looking to remove the tree(s) as part of the application.